 Derek Kunhee Kim (김건희 金健熙) Kim was born in Seoul, South Korea but immigrated to England when his father pursued his doctorates in mechanical engineering at the University of Leeds.
 By the age of 13, he had grown up on three different continents, continuing his higher education in the United States.
 Derek Kunhee acknowledges that the global trajectory of his life passion was instilled within him at a young age.

 After an outstanding track and field career in high school, which included All-American and All-State honors, Derek Kunhee continued his athletic pursuits in the 110m hurdles and majored in International Journalism at Michigan State University.
 Although his track and field career came to an abrupt end his sophomore year, Derek Kunhee established himself as a passionate, succinct writer, earning multiple journalism awards and publishing his first book Four Years, Two Roads: Finding Eternal Significance in High School at the age of 20.

-Derek Kunhee spent his first summer of law school back in his mother country as a Summer Clerk at Kim & Chang working on FinTech and China-related cases.
-His dream is to become a liaison between the United States, Korea, and the People’s Republic of China.
+Derek Kunhee spent his first summer of law school in his mother country at Kim & Chang working on FinTech and China-related cases.
+He then headed to Beijing the following winter to work with King & Wood Malleson‘s Korea Practice.

 Derek Kunhee’s dream is to become a liaison and arbitrator amongst the United States, Korea, and East Asia.